 Visual Color Choices

-The grille, for both body color options, is a 2-layer brass mesh with satin nickel finish.
+The grille, for all body color options, is a 2-layer brass mesh with satin nickel finish.

 About the Body (and switches)